OSCAR-CASALS/c-_implementation_of_SmithWaterman/README.md

 # SmithWaterman
-A C++ implementation of the famous alignment algorithm.
+A C++ implementation of the famous local alignment algorithm.

 ## Usage